OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:36

-Believe in the light while you have the light, so that you may become children of light.”
+Trust in the light while you have the light, so that you may become children of light.”
 When he had finished speaking, Jesus left and hid himself from them.

 ---